salimkarbm/salimkarbm/README.md

 ### Hi there 👋🏼.

 **I'm Salim.
-A Backend Engineer who believes that; for every complex problem, there is an answer that is either clear, simple, or wrong.
-I take pride in finding out.**
+As a Backend Engineer, I hold the conviction that every intricate issue has a solution that is either lucid, uncomplicated, or incorrect, and I derive satisfaction from unraveling them.**

 > *If you are already here, do take a glimpse of the repositories on my Github.*